NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_registries.rst

 Benefits of a Plugin Registry
 -----------------------------

-The efficiency of the new plugin registries is a twenty-fold reduction in GeoIPS startup time.
+The high efficiency of the new plugin registries led to a twenty-fold reduction in startup time.
 In practice, this resulted in a reduction from >10 seconds to 0.5 seconds when importing GeoIPS.
 Largely, this is attributable to efficient json loading and waiting to instantiate the plugin registry until a user requests a plugin.
 Before, we dynamically